bigbrainSK/etch-a-sketch/README.md

 # etch-a-sketch
-odin JS project
+odin project with elements of HTML, CSS, and mainly javascript going to be creating a browser version of sketchpad/etch-a-sketch game, main functionality will be having a 16x16 grid consisting of square divs, that can be triggered with a mouseover function.
+The mouseover function should change the color of the square.
+On top of that, the player should be able to input what size they want the grid to be, with the largest being 16x16.
-going to be creating a browser version of sketchpad/etch-a-sketch
+The challenging part for me will be creating the loop function for creating the divs, I'll need to learn how to create a loop function that is capable of creating divs, which I haven't done before.